LassoSoft/LassoGuide/lasso_guide_source/operations/math.rst

    Returns a string representation of the integer value formated as specified by the parameters passed to the method.
-If no parameters are passed to the method, the string will return the integer value outputed in base 10.
+If no parameters are passed to the method, the string will be the integer value outputed in base 10.

    :param boolean -hexadecimal:
       If set to "True", the integer will output in hexadecimal notation.